tomsbasement/map2model-clone/README.md

 This repository contains recovered/captured production assets, not original source code.
 Do not assume this grants a license to redistribute Map2Model code, branding, assets, or bundled third-party code.

-Before publishing this repository publicly, confirm you have the right to redistribute the captured assets.
-For a personal archive or recovery copy, a private repository is the safer default.

-Generated models may also require separate checks for map data, elevation data, imagery, attribution, commercial-use restrictions, and local laws.